 - You can make this as fancy as you'd like and it makes a great addition to a cheese or charcuterie board.

 - Tofu - it's important to use extra firm tofu so that there is as little liquid as possible.
 You can use super firm, but it may be a little more difficult to work with.
+Make sure to press as much water out of the tofu as possible.
+If you don't own a tofu press, follow these instructions on how to press tofu.

 - Cashews - these should be unsalted and unroasted